 If there’s one thing we’ve learned in the past year, it’s that having a routine and, yes, rituals (although we may not think of them in those terms) are important for our mental wellbeing.
-A ritual is an action that you are mindful of because it is meaningful to you; they represent what you value in life.
+A ritual is an action that you are mindful of because it is meaningful to you; it represents what you value in life.
 You aren’t completing a task to reach the final outcome; you are doing it because the process is worthwhile for you.
 If you value family time, the ritual of Sunday dinner or a weekly pizza and movie night might appeal to you.
 On the other hand, if you value friendship, a weekly zoom craft night or a monthly book club might be more your speed.
-Anyone who participates in one knows that a book club is not really about scratching a book off your “to read” list.
+Anyone who participates in a book club knows that it is not really about scratching a book off your “to read” list.

 A habit is going to the gym every day and running on the treadmill for precisely 60 minutes at the same speed each time while your mind races through everything still on your to-do list.
 A ritual is walking to the coffee shop with your spouse every Sunday morning because you value these couple of hours that you set aside for each other.
 Likewise, running in the local Turkey Trot with your family every Thanksgiving, not because it burns 500 calories, but because it’s time with your loved ones, in nature, on a day that is meaningful for you, is a tradition.